jsotiro/cypress-das-zap-buprsuite/README.md

 ## td;lr

-A PoC that shows how to drive DAST scans with Cypress tests againt the OWASP Juice Shop app.
+A PoC showing how to drive DAST scans with [Cypress](https://www.cypress.io) tests with the OWASP ZAP](https://www.zaproxy.org/) againt the  [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
+We also show how to use it with Burp Suite Pro.

-To use the Docker version install Docker and the command line in the project directory
+For OWASP ZAP, To use the Docker version install Docker and the command line in the project directory

 ```bash
 export HTTP_PROXY=http://localhost:8080